sanjayypatel/portfolio-kami/_portfolio/actransitrails.md

 ##Development

 Though familar with building Rails apps, the structure of a gem's library and files was a mystery to me.
-To get off the ground I started with a little background [Ruby Gems Guides.](http://guides.rubygems.org/make-your-own-gem/)
+To get off the ground I started with a little background: [Ruby Gems Guides](http://guides.rubygems.org/make-your-own-gem/).

 ###Starting with tests
 Taking a test-driven approach to development meant looking at the app from the perspective of future users (other developers).
 I envisioned a set of helper functions that could be called from controller actions, that returned with data ready to be saved to the database or formatted for views.